dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 file is not deleted from disk, just removed from the Sources list in the project.
 You can always put it back with **Project > Insert File**.

-.. note:: The project window’s Definitions page shows the definitions that were part of the project when it was last compiled.
+.. note:: The project window's Definitions page shows the definitions that were part of the project when it was last compiled.
 The list is taken from the current compiler database for the project.
 If you delete a source file from the project, the definitions from that file stay on the